-Here’s another option for bulk storage of things like dog food, cat litter, rice, pasta, or even as part of your ditch kit.
+Here’s another option for bulk storage of things like dog food, cat litter, compost medium, rice, pasta, or even as part of your ditch kit.
 I had never heard about these — thanks to TBG reader Chip Lawson for letting me know about this great storage solution!

 It’s called a Gamma Seal Lid and it fits on standard 5 gallon buckets to make a leak-proof container.
 Actually, it will fit on any 12″ diameter bucket from 3-1/2 gallons to 7 gallons (Chip also said he’s found a smaller size for 2-1/2 gallon pails, see link in the comments).
 NOTE: the Gamma Seal Lid is only the lid, buckets are generally sold separately (although some are sold as combo packs).